 (October 2012) „Elementare“ is the name of these kitchen utensils.
-Designers Francesco Taviani, Laura Passalacqua and Jacopo Volpi of Studio Leivito (literally: leavening) in Florence founded in 2010.
+Designers Francesco Taviani, Laura Passalacqua and Jacopo Volpi of Studio Lievito (literally: leavening) in Florence founded in 2010.
 The name describes the concept behind it: drafts often bring together a number of diverse elements which then combine to form something entirely different. „Elementare“ is all about geometric and gastronomic synergies.

 The prism is suitable for slicing vegetables, the cube is a tool to remove scales from fish, the cylinder serves as a rolling pin, the sphere helps grind spices in the wooden indentation which serves as a mortar.

 The material, too, is elementary: Bianco Carrara marble produced by Pietre di Rapolano of Florence.

 Marble is a highly tactile material and comes with sufficient momentum to emphasize the tool’s implementation.
 A thick oak cutting board completes the set.

 Accessories round about cooking are provided by Austrian stonemason Franz Reinisch more or less by the way, e.g. a wine cooler made of St. Margarethen limestone.

 There is story behind our photo: on the occasion of the anniversary of the mayor of a wine growing village near Reinisch, the municipality wanted to offer a personalized wine cooler as a gift.
 It was to bear the initials of the mayor, the town crest and a grape vine symbolizing the community.

 Recently, Reinisch had a special idea for the firm’s Christmas party: the menu was engraved with an oversized „R“ in Rosa Portugallo marble with a sandstone holder.
 The place-cards were made of Carrara marble.
 The challenge was to apply minuscule yet readable engraving to the stone.